fonoster/rox/README.md

 # Rox AI 🤖

-> Rox AI is a tool that connects Project Fonos with Dialogflow ES/CX
+> Rox AI is a tool that connects Fonoster with Dialogflow ES/CX

 ![publish to docker](https://github.com/fonoster/rox/workflows/publish%20to%20docker%20hub/badge.svg)

 This repository contains a dockerized distribution of Rox AI.
-Also see [Project Fonos](https://github.com/fonoster/rox).
+Also see [Fonoster](https://github.com/fonoster/fonoster).

 ## Youtube Demo